icons8/lunacy-docs/docs/export.md

 ![Exporting multiple layers](public/export-panel3.png)

-## Exporting content of artboards
+## Exporting content of frames

-To import content of an artboard or several artboards:
+To import content of a frame or several frames:

-1. Select the artboard(-s).
+1. Select the frame(-s).
-2. In the Inspector, clear the **Include in export** checkbox (see the figure below), if you need only the content and don't want the artboard itself to appear in the export results.
+2. In the Inspector, clear the **Include in export** checkbox (see the figure below), if you need only the content and don't want the frame itself to appear in the export results.
 3. In the Inspector, scroll down to the export section.
 4. Click the plus icon.
 Export settings appear.
 5. Define the required size, suffix/prefix and format.
 Repeat steps 4 and 5 as needed.